KundeK/Poker_Plus_Project/README.md

 C++ and using GitHub on my own but I am sure that will change in the near future.
 This is a partially fleshed out version or rather attempt at coding Poker.
-There is no full gameplay as of now but what my code CAN do is deal cards and determine hands.
+There is no full gameplay as of now but what my code can do is deal cards and determine hands.